UAB Blazers baseball

 The UAB Blazers baseball team is a varsity intercollegiate athletic team of the University of Alabama at Birmingham in Birmingham, Alabama, United States.
-The team is a member of American Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. UAB's first baseball team was fielded in 1979.
-The team plays its home games at Regions Field in Birmingham, Alabama.
+The team is a member of the American Conference, which is part of the National Collegiate Athletic Association's Division I. UAB's first baseball team was fielded in 1979.
+The team plays its home games at Jerry D. Young Memorial Field in Birmingham, Alabama.
 The Blazers are coached by Casey Dunn.